colinyjchung/jinnzhong/content/posts/20170319-story-study-lady-astronaut-of-mars.md

 date = "2017-03-19"
 description = "Story Analysis of The Lady Astronaut of Mars" tags = [
-    "The Lady Astronaut of Mars",
+    "The Lady Astronaut of Mars (2013)",
     "Mary Robinette Kowal",
     "Story Analysis",
 ]